Megan Hunt (politician): Political career

 Hunt has also been a trustee of the Business Ethics Alliance since 2014 and has been a member of Friends of Planned Parenthood since 2015.
 In 2019, she completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.

 Nebraska State Legislature

-Hunt serves on the Business and Labor Committee, the Committee on Committees, the Government Committee, the Military and Veteran Affairs Committee, the Urban Affairs Committee, and the State-Tribal Relations Committee.
+Hunt serves on the Business and Labor Committee, the Committee on Committees, the Government, Military and Veteran Affairs Committee, the Urban Affairs Committee, and the State-Tribal Relations Committee.
 She has sponsored sixty-eight bills during her legislative tenure.

 Hunt was one of eleven Nebraska state senators who attempted to call a legislative special session for racial and social justice issues in Nebraska.

 Political positions and bills introduced

 Abortion

 Hunt opposes restrictions to access to abortion.
 In 2019, she opposed legislation that would legalize abortion pill reversal, where healthcare providers could provide information about drugs that can reverse medication-based abortions.
-In 2020, Hunt opposed legislation that would have made dismemberment abortions in the second trimester illegal.
+In 2020, Hunt opposed legislation that would have made dilation and evacuation in the second trimester illegal.
 In 2021, she introduced legislation to repeal the state's ban on telemedicine consultations about medication-based abortion.